seeholzer/speciation-by-extinction/README.md

 - SCRIPT3.mclust.analysis.R - mclust species delimitation analysis

 ## Geospiza

 Data and scripts used for species delimitation analysis of simulated extinction in the morphological dataset for the Darwin's Finch used by McKay & Zink 2015 and Cadena et al. 2018.
 Code adapted from supplementary material in Cadena et al. 2018.

+##### data
-Data Geospiza.data.csv from Cadena et al. 2018.
-Institution codes as follows RM = Rotheschild Mus.
+- Geospiza.data.csv from Cadena et al. 2018.
+Institution codes as follows: RM = Rotheschild Mus., Harris = Harris, Hull = G. W. Hull, CAS = California Academy of Sciences, SU = Stanford University
-Harris = Harris
-Hull = G. W. Hull
-CAS = California Academy of Sciences
-SU = Stanford University

 ## Bird Subspecies